Devices and Designs

 Tidal Tumbler

-The Tidal Tumbler will hold up to 150 market-size oysters (3 to 4 iches).
+Holds up to 150 market-size oysters (3 to 4 inches in size).
 The flotation device will float 100 oysters.
-With 150 oysters, the crabpot line should be set to keep the cage above the water at low tide.
-The cage will still tumble with the tide change.
-See the diagram below.
+With 150 oysters, the crab pot line should be set to keep the cage above the water at low tide.
+The cage will tumble with the tide change.
+See diagram below.

 Flip Float